When men can no longer perform as they wish

 despite existing sexual desire.

-Unlike "normal" loss of libido, in ED the desire often remains intact.
-The "ability" is impaired, not the "wanting".
+In contrast to "normal" loss of libido, the desire often remains in ED.
+The "ability" is disturbed, not the "will."

 - Difficulty getting an erection during sexual intercourse